 If your child is attending school full-time they will be staying for lunch time.
 Please ensure you make arrangements for their lunches.
 As of September 2014, all children in Reception, Year 1 and Year 2 are entitled to a school meal under the Government’s Universal Free School Meals Scheme.

 All payments for school meals are collected via ParentPay.
 Payments can be made online or at shops with the PayPoint sign using your barcoded letter.
 There is a shop in Dunsmure Road that has this facility.

 Eligibility to Free School Meals and the Pupil Premium Grant

 You are welcome to provide your child with a packed lunch which should contain healthy foods.
-The school meals are moving towards a healthy organic menu (where possible) with lots of fresh vegetables and interesting meals.
+The school meals comprise of a healthy organic (where possible) menu with lots of fresh vegetables and interesting meals.
 We would like to see all the children eating healthily.
-Therefore, our request to parents providing packed lunches is avoid crisps and chocolates.
-Please do not provide sugary drinks – water is available or may be provided.
-There are lots of alternatives for healthy packed lunches and you can find out more in the downloadable booklet on the right.
+Therefore, packed lunches must not contain crisps, chocolates and sugary drinks.
+There are lots of alternatives.
+A good place for ideas is the NHS Change For Life site: